Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 I included a robots.txt and sitemap.xml files to ensure compliance and demonstration of awareness around this particular topic and practice.

+## Head Tags

+All meta tags and head content was typed up to best practices, checked via multiple sites, a concise one being https://www.searchenginejournal.com/important-tags-seo/156440/